 Students will be introduced to the domains of development and will explore and create developmentally appropriate activities for various age groups.
-Students will spend one morning in the Monty Tech Child Care Center and experience caring for an infant using newborn simulators.
+Students will engage in various activities with preschool children in the Monty Tech Child Care Center and experience caring for an infant using newborn simulators.